 Select the option that best describes the project location (dropdown list)

-2. Potential to Increase Walking and Biking
+2. Potential to Increase Walking, Biking and Rolling

 Part A

-Describe the community and the issue(s) that this project will address.
-How will the proposed project benefit the non-motorized users of all ages and varying abilities,including students, older adults, and persons with disabilities?
-What is the project's desired outcome and how will the project best deliver that outcome? (narrative field, 900-word limit)
+Describe the community context and the issue(s) that this project will address to increase walking and biking and induce mode shift How will the proposed project benefit the non-motorized users of all ages and varying abilities?
+Consider children, older adults, students, working professionals, and persons with disabilities.
+What is the project's desired outcome and how will the project best deliver that outcome? (narrative field, 1000-word limit)

 Part B